linera-io/linera-protocol/linera-views/DESIGN.md

 ## Key Value Store Clients

-We have designed a `KeyValueStoreClient` trait that represents the basic functionalities of a key-value store whose keys are `Vec<u8>` and whose values are `Vec<u8>`.
+We have designed a `KeyValueStore` trait that represents the basic functionalities of a key-value store whose keys are `Vec<u8>` and whose values are `Vec<u8>`.

-We provide an implementation of the trait `KeyValueStoreClient` for the following key-value stores:
+We provide an implementation of the trait `KeyValueStore` for the following key-value stores:
-* `MemoryClient` is using the memory (and uses internally a simple B-Tree map).
+* `MemoryStore` is using the memory (and uses internally a simple B-Tree map).
-* `RocksDbClient` is a disk-based key-value store
+* `RocksDbStore` is a disk-based key-value store
-* `DynamoDbClient` is the AWS-based DynamoDB service.
+* `DynamoDbStore` is the AWS-based DynamoDB service.
+* `ScyllaDbStore` is a cloud based Cassandra compatible database.

-The trait `KeyValueStoreClient` was designed so that more storage solutions can be easily added in the future.
+The trait `KeyValueStore` was designed so that more storage solutions can be easily added in the future.

-The `KeyValueStoreClient` trait is also implemented for several internal constructions of clients:
+The `KeyValueStore` trait is also implemented for several internal constructions of clients:
-* The `LruCachingKeyValueClient<K>` client implements the Least Recently Used (LRU) caching of reads into the client.
+* The `LruCachingStore<K>` client implements the Least Recently Used (LRU) caching of reads into the client.
 * The `ViewContainer<C>` client implements a key-value store client from a context.
-* The `ValueSplittingKeyValueStoreClient<K>` implements a client for which the size of the values is unbounded, on top of another client for which it is bounded.
+* The `ValueSplittingStore<K>` implements a client for which the size of the values is unbounded, on top of another client for which it is bounded.
 (Some databases have strict limitations on the value size.)